I’m sure there are hundreds of posts out there trying to define DevOps. What is DevOps, and why is it important? Here are my two cents:

 Here are a few common ways this bottleneck manifests itself:

 Creating environments for dev/test/uat/prod, and managing or making changes to those environments.

 Deployment to Production

-Still often done by writing word documents with deployment instructions, scheduling a time for Operations team to do the deployment, then delivering the document and deployment packages to Operations.
+Still often done by writing word documents with deployment instructions, scheduling a time for the Operations team to do the deployment, then delivering the document and deployment packages to Operations.

 Production Support / Monitoring

 Is the application available, are there errors, what is the load on the servers.